Voir dire in action in Mark Sievers’ murder trial

 Voir dire is in full swing in Fort Myers, Florida, where a man will stand trial for his wife’s murder nearly one month after the hitman was found guilty of second-degree murder.

 Mark Sievers is facing the death penalty for the gruesome murder of beloved holistic doctor Teresa Sievers.
 46-year-old Teresa Sievers was bludgeoned to death at her Bonita Springs home on June 28, 2015, after returning home alone from a family trip to Connecticut.
-Her body, that sustained seventeen blunt force trauma blows, was found the next day.
+Her body, which sustained seventeen blunt force trauma blows, was found the next day.

-Prosecutors say Mark Sievers planned his wife’s murder, but before they can spell out their case in front of a jury, they first have to select a jury.
-Making the process more challenging these jurors will also need to be cleared for a capital punishment case because if Sievers is convicted of first-degree murder, the jury would decide between the death penalty or life in prison as punishment.
+Prosecutors say Mark planned his wife’s murder, but before they can spell out their case in front of a jury, they first have to select a jury.
+Making the process more challenging, these jurors will also need to be cleared for a capital punishment case because if Mark is convicted of first-degree murder, the jury would decide between the death penalty or life in prison as punishment.
 It took the court two days to ask prospective jurors about their views on the death penalty, which invoked religious and philosophical conversations about executions in open court.

 Here are the voir dire rules in Florida: